David Buehler: Dallas Cowboys

 In 2010, he won the starting placekicker job without much competition, after Nick Folk was released the previous year.
 He finished with 24-of-32 field goal attempts (75%) and 42-of-44 extra points (95.5%).
-He missed an extra point against the Arizona Cardinals that resulted in a 26-27 loss.
+He missed an extra point against the Arizona Cardinals that resulted in a 26–27 loss.
 He converted four field goals from 50+ yards to tie a franchise record set by Ken Willis (1991).
 He registered 14 special teams tackles (fifth on the team), setting a club record for kickers.
 At the time, his 45 touchbacks also passed Toby Gowin (42) for the most in a career in franchise history, dating back to 1990.
 He finished 10th in the league in scoring (112) and tied for 13th in total field goals made (24).

 Although Buehler hit a career long field goal of 53 yards on November 25, 2010, against the New Orleans Saints, he also missed a 59-yard field goal which had a chance to tie the game up.
 He suffered from inconsistency, making only 24 out of 32 field goals attempts, ranking 30th out of 32 NFL kickers in accuracy.
 In 2011, this caused the Cowboys to give the starter job to rookie Dan Bailey, while Buehler was relegated to handle only the kickoffs, as he did in 2009.
 He would end up missing most of the season with a groin injury (only played 4 games) and was placed on the injured reserve list on November 10.
 He required surgery to fix a torn adductor muscle.

 Buehler was waived on March 13, 2012, after not being able to develop into a consistent field goal placekicker and the team deciding not to carry a kickoff specialist.
 In 36 games, he recorded 60 touchbacks, 24 out of 32 field goals made (75%), 42 out of 44 extra points made (95.5%) and 19 special teams tackles.

 New York Giants

 On February 13, 2013, Buehler signed with the New York Giants to compete for the placekicker job during preseason.
-On July 26, he was released after not been able to pass Josh Brown on the depth chart.
+On July 26, he was released after not being able to pass Josh Brown on the depth chart.